-IOC is currently the largest corporate entity in India by sales.
-The Government of India has a 51.5% equity stake in the company.
-The company and its subsidiaries have a total refining capacity of 80.8 MMTPA, which is 31% (as on March 31, 2024) of the total domestic refining capacity.
+IOC is one of the largest corporate entities in India, with the Government of India holding a 51.5% equity stake in the company.
+The company and its subsidiaries have a total refining capacity of 80.8 MMTPA, which is around 31% of the total domestic refining capacity.
+The company accounted for ~42% of the total petroleum products sold within the country in FY2024.
 IOC also enjoys a dominant presence in the domestic crude and product transportation business, controlling a significant share in the country's total downstream pipeline capacity.
 The company has interests across the gas value chain as well, from LNG import terminals to city gas distribution networks (CGD).
-At present, the company operates CGD networks in five geographical areas in Uttar Pradesh through Green Gas Limited {a joint venture with GAIL (India) Limited}; besides, the company is implementing CGD projects across several other cities through a JV with the Adani Group - Indian Oil-Adani Gas Private Limited.
+IOC is also a large petrochemical producer with around 4.3-MMPTA capacity as on March 31, 2024.